warwick-machine-learning-group/wmlg.io/wmlg-reading-group.markdown

 5 December 2019, Thursday, at 3PM, by Ayman Boustati.

-The paper/topic: TBA
+The paper/topic: Amortized Variance Reduction for Doubly Stochastic Objectives

 ***

 12 December 2019, Thursday, at 3PM, by Ayman Boustati.

-The paper/topic: TBA
+The paper/topic: Nonlinear Multitask Learning with Deep GPs

 ***